w3ctag/privacy-principles/README.md

 * Web developers
 * People who use the web
 * People representing marginalised communities on the web
-* TAG and PInG chairs and team contacts
+* TAG and PING chairs and team contacts
 * WhatWG steering board

 Input documents: